 Neighborhood Mapping: Train the Trainer

-CSU professor Brad Huff and his students are working with MidTown, Inc. to develop a neighborhood mapping tool as part of his Spring 2017 GIS class.
-We are ready to test this tool and train a small group of community leaders and partners.
-Trainer the Trainer events will take place on April 13th and April 14th.
-This mapping and observation tool will be used to engage the community in the ThinkIncrementally project while providing a health update for the neighborhood.
+CSU professor Brad Huff and his students worked with MidTown, Inc. to develop a neighborhood mapping tool as part of his Spring 2017 GIS class.
+With small groups of community leaders and partners we tested in a neighborhood setting.
+These Training the Trainer events took place on April 13th and April 14th, meeting at Rosehill Memorial Baptist Church and walking through the East Highlands neighborhood.
+The mapping and observation tool broadened the reach of the ThinkIncrementally project while providing a health update for the neighborhood.
 This information can be provided to community organizations, small scale developers, and the City to promote small scale redevelopment and grow healthy, thriving neighborhoods.

 As part of the Lot by Lot, Block by Block, the Incremental Development Alliance’s Knight Cities Challenge grant with MidTown, Inc., the February 2017 Small-scale Developer Bootcamp was held at the Columbus Museum.
 Attendees, armed with ideas and potential projects, worked with the faculty of the Incremental Development Alliance to further develop their small-scale develop skills.
 We look forward to seeing the fruits of their collaboration.